 Pre-conditions:

-Systems that maintain patient information subscribe to the needed Patient data on the national Client Registry.
+Systems that maintain patient information subscribe to the needed Patient Identity feed on the national Client Registry.

 Main Flow:

-A duplicate demographic record is, in error, created on the national CR.
-When the error is found, the duplicate records are linked on the EMR, and a transaction is executed to merge them on the CR.
-This triggers the subscriptions, and health data systems that have subscribed to updates on the CR are updated with information about the ID#s that are to be merged.
-Each of these systems updates their local health data to reflect the merge message.
+A duplicate demographic record is detected and when the error is found, the duplicate records are merged on the EMR, and a transaction is executed to merge them on the CR.
+This triggers the subscriptions, and health data systems that have subscribed to updates on the CR are updated with information about the Patient Identity that are to be merged.
+Each of these systems updates their local health data to reflect the merged master Patient Identity.

 Post-conditions:

-Following the execution of the triggered merge message, each system that maintains health data about the subject of care has updated this local data to reflect the merger of the two demographic ID#s.
-The subsumed identifier is deprecated.
+Following the execution of the triggered merge message, each system that maintains health data about the subject of care has updated this local data to reflect the merger of the two Patient Identity.
+The subsumed Patient Identity is deprecated.

 49.5 PMIM Security Considerations